maxfierrog/maxfierrog.github.io/content/music.md

 ### Comfort y Música Para Volar
 <div>Soda Stereo</div>

 Although it has more the feeling of a compilation and missed out on _Génesis_, I love the contemplative side of this release. _Planeador_, my favorite song in the album, has slow instrumentals that eventually blend with breathing-like vocals.
+Also, _Té Para 3_ is a great musical shoulder to cry on.

 {{< /album >}}